Rights / Distribution

 TV Klan and Klan Plus in Albania, plus TV Vala and Kosovo Telecom routes in Kosovo is the route to monitor for browser or app access.
 Final entitlement depends on the downstream service.

-Dividend is important because it helps explain who holds or distributes World Cup 2026 rights in Albania and Kosovo, but fans should still follow the real consumer route on matchday.
+Dividend is important because it helps explain who holds or distributes World Cup 2026 rights in Albania and Kosovo, but fans should still follow the real viewing route on matchday.

-If you prepare TV Klan and Klan Plus in Albania, plus TV Vala and Kosovo Telecom routes in Kosovo in advance, you can use the rights-holder context without getting stuck looking for a stream that was never meant to be viewer-facing.
+If you prepare TV Klan and Klan Plus in Albania, plus TV Vala and Kosovo Telecom routes in Kosovo in advance, you can use the rights context without getting stuck looking for a stream that was never meant to be the public matchday route.